Last updated on August 13th, 2018 at 10:02 pm

 The great advantage of the Yasawa islands is the remoteness.
 Much less tourism than in most of Fiji.
 Perfect if you are planning one or two weeks in islands hopping.

 The Yasawa Island resort & spa has been up and running for almost 30 years.
-It’s located in one of the remotest islands in Fiji and it’s adults only.
+It’s located in one of the remotest islands and most definitely one of the best Fiji adults only all inclusive resorts.
 It’s the perfect location for couples looking for privacy and/or honeymooners.
-The flight with the sea plane offers an amazing view.
-You can also arrive by boat however budget in a 6 hours trip.
+The flight with the seaplane offers an amazing view.
+You can also arrive by boat, however, budget in a 6 hours trip.
 Just imagine yourself in your room in a private bungalows facing the beautiful beach

 The Mantaray Island Resort is more of a backpacker, or flashpacker, experience.
 The reef is to die for and the accommodation price can be really on the cheap side, if you want (a bed in a dormitory room).
 Food could be improved though.
 In saying that the reef around the island is unreal, think of an aquarium.

-Being so close to Nadi (through the Denarau harbour), the Mamuca Islands are a great destination for a multi day stay as well as for a single day one.
+Being so close to Nadi (through the Denarau harbour), the Mamanuca Islands are a great destination for a multi-day stay as well as for a single day one.

 The close vicinity to Viti Levu is surely part of its touristic success however it has to be said that the Mamanuca islands are truly beautiful.
 Expect blue water, palms and a volcanic scenery.

 The Monuriki island was used for several months to film the famous movie “Cast Away” starring Tom Hanks.
 Other islands are regularly used by the American Edition of the Survivor TV show.

 Expect more tourism than in the Yasawa islands, however, do not think it will be crowded, just you will not be alone at the beach 😉